Lőrinc Mészáros: 2021

 The E.ON 100% stake in Tiszántúli Áramhálózati Zrt.
-(Titász) also became the property of Opus Energy Kft., which belongs to Mészáros.
+(Titász) became the property of Opus Energy Kft., which belongs to Mészáros.
 The companies that became eligible for the liquidation of companies that became insolvent during the coronavirus epidemic included the companies of Mészáros and several other people close to the government.
 In May, Mészáros' hotel in Eger received state support of 2.8 billion, while Eger itself received only HUF 825 million in compensation for the epidemic.
 Meanwhile, the court dismissed Mészáros's new lawsuit, which was called by András Fekete-Győr, of Momentum president, as "a strawman" who would be held accountable for the crimes he committed after 2022.
 According to the court, Mészáros, as a public business figure, must tolerate criticism, as Fekete-Győr said opinions, not slanders.
 In June, Forbes republished the list of the richest Hungarians, again led by Mészáros, whose wealth grew by 185 billion in 2020, despite the coronavirus epidemic, making it the first with HUF 479.4 billion.

-On 11 June, he was interviewed at the Index, where he praised most of his own businesses and criticized critical opinions with him and his companies.
+On 11 June, Mészáros was interviewed at the Index, where he praised most of his own businesses and criticized critical opinions with him and his companies.
 After Mészáros's earlier statements were often more robed and controversial, it was a matter of an interview – especially since Index.hu also became close to the government.
 However, the more sophisticated-style interview still had more contradictory and less realistic statements.
 He also talked about taking Munkácsy pictures from the Imre Pákh art collector, but according to Pákh there was no such thing, only a possible museum location was agreed upon.
 Following the release of the interview, Opus Global Plc.'s shares on the Budapest Stock Exchange were worth 6.3 billion more than that morning.
 His appearance also changed a lot by 2021: he lost weight spectacularly and it is possible that he had plastic surgery.
 All this was linked to his new relationship.

 V-Híd Építő Zrt., which is part of its interest, won the expansion of the railway tracks between Kelenföld and Ferencváros railway stations for almost 338 billion.
 According to expert opinions, the cost of such work may not exceed HUF 30–50 billion, so the issue of overpricing has arisen here as well.
 According to Napi.hu, in 2021 Mészáros donated the most in the year, although the data on the list were based on self-reports.
 According to this, he spent nearly one and a half billion this year on charity, compared to 5.1 billion in the five years before, which is roughly 1% of his wealth.
 According to András Fekete-Győr, Mészáros, who was enriched with public money, should return 99% of his wealth to the Hungarian society, not 1%.